Renate Lepsius: Education

 Renate Meyer attended junior school locally in the Schlachtensee district on the south side of Berlin, and then moved to a senior school in the nearby Dahlem quarter.
 Looking back on her school days, she would recall that she seemed "always to be the youngest in the class".
-In 1943 the Berlin schools were evacuated because of the bombing and she ended up attending school in Potsdam.
-In 1944 she was conscripted for war work at the Telefunken factory.
-In 1945 she nevertheless succeeded in passing her "Notabitur" - a version of the usual school leaving exam, truncated because of the impact of war Under normal conditions that would have opened the way to university-level education, and in the winter term of 1947 she enrolled at Berlin's Humboldt University.
+In 1943, the Berlin schools were evacuated because of the bombing and she ended up attending school in Potsdam.
+In 1944, she was conscripted for war work at the Telefunken factory.
+In 1945, she nevertheless succeeded in passing her "Notabitur" - a version of the usual school leaving exam, truncated because of the impact of war Under normal conditions that would have opened the way to university-level education, and in the winter term of 1947, she enrolled at the Humboldt University of Berlin.
 She had to struggle for a place not merely against her father's opposition but also on account of the need to compete with surviving (male) soldiers returning from the front and keen to catch up on their education.
 In the end she secured her place thanks to the intervention of her father's communist boss.
 (The Humboldt, in the eastern part of the city centre, had ended up in the Soviet occupation zone.
 She studied History, Literature and Social-Political Sciences.

 Her father's objection to her attending university was reportedly based both on the expense involved and on a belief that women should concentrate on their "domestic responsibilities" and in this he was reportedly backed by his wife, despite the frustration of her own earlier plans to become a teacher.
-After a year Renate Meyer switched to Freiburg University, about as far from Berlin as it was possible to relocate to without emigrating, "in order to free myself from the strong arm of my father".
+After a year Renate Meyer switched to the University of Freiburg, about as far from Berlin as it was possible to relocate to without emigrating, "in order to free myself from the strong arm of my father".
 Later in 1948 she went to England at the invitation of the London-based German Educational Reconstruction Committee (GER), an organisation with close links to the ruling Labour Party.
 The GER had been founded by German emigrants during the war.
 She was impressed by the full shops and by the friendliness of the people she met in England.
 It was at the London School of Economics that in 1951 she met Rainer Lepsius whom she would later marry.
 In London she also met, and was influenced by, a number of ruling Labour Party including, notably, several Quakers.
 She was intrigued by movement's refreshing internationalism and pacifism.
 There was also a more personal aspect to her stay in England which enabled her to make progress with the difficult task of escaping from her father's evidently formidable intellectual influence.
-By 1953 she was back in Berlin, which is where she received her doctorate in history that year.
+By 1953, she was back in Berlin, which is where she received her doctorate in history that year.
 Her doctoral dissertation dealt with "a foreign policy" topic.